 • Pass the RBT exam

-Fulfill the RBT training requirements.
+Fulfill the training requirements for RBT

 Becoming an RBT begins with fulfilling your training requirements.
 Apart from your RBT certification, training is the second most crucial step.
 Fortunately, there are several different ways to acquire your accredited training.